enso-org/enso/doc/haskell-style-guide.md

 lines should not be aligned with it.

 ### Naming
-Luna has some fairly simple general naming conventions, though the sections below may provide more rules for use in specific cases.
+Enso has some fairly simple general naming conventions, though the sections below may provide more rules for use in specific cases.

 - Types are written using `UpperCamelCase`.